willk0814/numberRecognition/README.md

 ---
 ### Description:
 In this project I will attempt to train an Artificial Neural Network (ANN) on a data set containing handwritten digits 0-9 and test it's ability to accurately predict what digit it is given.
+Since this is one of the first times that I am working with ANNs I am going to do a lot of work 'the long way'; I am not really going to take advantage of some very powerfuls for setting up and training neural networks becaues I think it is important.

 ---
 ### Set Up and Run Instructions: